CSU Fullerton hosts Shogbonyo and Denver - WTOP News

 Fullerton, California; Sunday, 5 p.m.
 EST

-BOTTOM LINE: Denver plays CSU Fullerton after Nicholas Shogbonyo scored 24 points in Denver’s 94-87 victory over the UC-Colorado Springs Mountain Lions.
+BOTTOM LINE: Denver faces CSU Fullerton after Nicholas Shogbonyo scored 24 points in Denver’s 94-87 victory over the UC-Colorado Springs Mountain Lions.

-The Titans have gone 2-1 at home.
-CSU Fullerton has a 1-0 record in games decided by 3 points or fewer.
+The Titans are 2-1 in home games.
+CSU Fullerton has a 1-7 record against teams over .500.

-The Pioneers are 1-4 in road games.
-Denver gives up 77.8 points to opponents while being outscored by 2.1 points per game.
+The Pioneers are 1-4 on the road.
+Denver is 2-0 in games decided by 3 points or fewer.

 CSU Fullerton’s average of 4.2 made 3-pointers per game is 1.5 fewer made shots on average than the 5.7 per game Denver gives up.
-Denver has shot at a 43.8% clip from the field this season, 0.4 percentage points below the 44.2% shooting opponents of CSU Fullerton have averaged.
+Denver has shot at a 43.8% clip from the field this season, 0.4 percentage points less than the 44.2% shooting opponents of CSU Fullerton have averaged.

-TOP PERFORMERS: Donovan Oday averages 0.8 made 3-pointers per game for the Titans, scoring 11.0 points while shooting 33.3% from beyond the arc.

 DeAndre Craig is averaging 12.3 points and 3.7 assists for the Pioneers.